 So I stopped having oatmeal and started on the greek yogurt bandwagon.
 Except that left me hungry too, not enough fiber I guess?
 I felt like I just couldn’t win.
 And I refuse to be that person that brings hard boiled eggs to work or that microwaves eggs.
 I just couldn’t.

-This recipe for overnight oats is made with yogurt, but I’ve also made it milk and protein powder as well!
+This recipe for overnight oats is made with yogurt, but I’ve also made it with dairy free milk and protein powder as well!
 If you wanted to amp up the protein in this, you could use collagen peptides (not vegan) or protein powder as well.

 Can you soak uncooked oats in yogurt and is it good?